The LinkedIn business model explained

 In this article, we’re going to see what are LinkedIn secrets and how its business works.
 In fact, a well-designed business model is a primary driver of value for any company in the long run.
 So how did LinkedIn become a company worth $27 billion?

 We’re going to focus on two aspects.
 First, how LinkedIn makes money.
 Second, what customers it serves.
 Third, we’ll see how, when and why it makes sense to build a multi-sided platform, just like LinkedIn has done.

-LinkedIn is a professional network where people can manage their professional brand, while recruiters can find candidates to fill job vacancies.
+LinkedIn success is based on its value as professional network where people can manage their brand, while recruiters can find candidates to fill job vacancies.
 In addition, it has a platform related to education and skills developments.
-Last but not least LinkedIn offers the opportunity to sponsor products or services with a paid advertising campaigns.
+Last but not least LinkedIn offers the opportunity to sponsor products or services with paid advertising campaigns.

 - Talent Solutions

 Let’s look at each of them more in detail.

 As specified by the LinkedIn annual report for 2016 (before the stock got delisted), the talent solutions comprise: